-Please note that there is not any guarantee of enrollment when transitioning from Early Head Start to Head Start if your family does not meet eligibility requirements.
+Please note that there is no guarantee of enrollment when transitioning from Early Head Start to Head Start if your family does not meet eligibility requirements.
 Should your child not qualify for Head Start, KCHS will work with you to locate an appropriate preschool program.

-Home-Based Program Options
+Home-based Program Options

-Knox County Head Start offers home-based education services for pregnant moms, and parents with infants, toddlers, and preschoolers (ages 0-5).
-Home educators will visit with each parent and child in their homes for 90 minutes each week, and help parents to support their child's healthy development, and to create learning opportunities for children using daily routines and materials within the home.
-Both HS and EHS home education programs offer socialization opportunities at least twice a month to build connections between families and to provide children opportunities to play with other children their age.
+Knox County Head Start offers home-based education services for pregnant moms and parents with infants, toddlers, and preschoolers (ages 0-5).
+Home educators will visit with each parent and child in their homes for 90 minutes each week and help parents support their child's healthy development and create learning opportunities for children using daily routines and materials within the home.
+Both Head Start (HS) and Early Head Start (EHS) home education programs offer socialization opportunities at least twice a month to build connections between families and to provide children opportunities to play with other children their age.

-The Early Head Start (EHS) Home Based program serves pregnant moms, infants and toddlers.
-The Head Start (HS) Home-Based preschool program may be an option for three-year old's who are not ready for the classroom, or for children who have severe challenges that prevent their success in the classroom.
+The EHS home-based program serves pregnant moms, infants, and toddlers.
+The HS home-based preschool program may be an option for three-year-old's who are not ready for the classroom, or for children who have severe challenges that prevent their success in the classroom.